rowanho/postcorr/README.md

 * If the *logging* flag is set to true (default true), a folder *logs* is created at runtime containing json log files.
 * Note: The *logs* directories should be renamed before the program is re-run, if the user wants them to be preserved and not overwritten.
 The *corrected* directory will not be overwritten, the program will instead create directories *corrected1*, *corrected2*... etc.
 #### Command Line Flags
 * The executable must be run with the relevant command line flags.
-Command line flags are set with a dash (-) and equals (=), for example:
+For example:
 ```
 ./postcorr -input=datasets/dataset -fp=winnowing -k=20 -affine
 ```